 Both time division multiplexing (TDM) and frequency division multiplexing (FDM) are employed by the space research service.
 TDM is used by deep-space missions to place digitized packets of data from different instruments on board a spacecraft into a single data stream.
 This approach facilitates the transmission of source data in a standardized and automated manner.
 For DRS operations, TDM is used to relay commands to multiple access spacecraft and to provide discrete channels between the ground stations and the spacecraft.

 DRS operations also use FDM.
 The command data are conditioned and modulo-2 added asynchronously to the command channel pseudo-random noise (PN) code (the LEO spacecraft uses the command channel PN code for signal acquisition).
-This code plus data is then used to bi-phase modulate the command channel IF carrier.
-If ranging is required, a long PN code bi-phase modulates the ranging channel IF carrier.
+This code plus data is then used to biphase modulate the command channel IF carrier.
+If ranging is required, a long PN code biphase modulates the ranging channel IF carrier.
 The ranging channel is then combined to the command channel in RF phase quadrature.
 The IF output of the quadri-phase modulator is then equalized, frequency translated, amplified and switched to the RF combiner assembly where, a composite forward link signal is passively formed with signals for other LEO spacecraft, the DRS forward command channel and pilot tone information.
 This composite link is finally routed to the selected transmit antenna for transmission to the DRS.
 At the DRS, the received signal is translated to IF, amplified, filtered and demultiplexed.
 Signals for transmission to different LEO spacecraft are translated to the appropriate frequency, amplified, and transmitted by the appropriate antenna to the LEO spacecraft.
 The DRS forward command channel and pilot tone are frequency translated and sent to the DRS space operation subsystem.

 Return operations are similar to the forward link operation except that the signal flow is reversed.
 LEO spacecraft signals are received by the DRS antenna, amplified, downconverted to IF, and sent to the return processor assembly where they are multiplexed with other LEO spacecraft received signals, DRS telemetry and the return link pilot tone.
 This composite return link signal is upconverted, amplified, and transmitted to Earth by the DRS feeder link antenna.
 Signals from LEO spacecraft with very high data rate return channels are not multiplexed with other received signals.
 These signals are routed to a separate dedicated return processor, where they are upconverted and amplified to form a dedicated return link signal for transmission to the receiving earth station.